borg286/sevtech/README.md

 * The smeltery controller can be made with blaze powder, allowing you to bypass the betweenlands altogether.

+* To fill your seared/porcelain tank, break the tank from the smeltery with your pickaxe.
+The smeltery will appear empty, but fear not, the melted ore will reappear when you put it back.
+Take the tank to the lava pool.
+Place it and then fill it using a bucket.
+Pick it, take it home and place it back into the smeltery.
+All melted ore will reappear and you have a full tank of lava in a single trip.

 * A tinkers smeltery can be as small a base of 1 square, but the primary use case for the smeltery is to be the main ore processor, so you should just start making a larger one.

 * Smelteries can share sides, but not the tank nor controller.
 This helps avoid unwanted alloys.